ndnrlg/ndnrlg/README.md

 - 👋 Hi, I’m @ndnrlg
-- 👀 I’m interested in NLP!
+- 👀 I’m interested in web3
 - 🌱 I’m currently learning webdev
 - 💞️ I’m looking to collaborate on projects that are for a humane cause
 - 📫 How to reach me nandinineralagi@gmail.com